 3. Ibanez AC100C Classical Guitar Hardshell Case

 Ibanez has the AC100 Hard Shell Case for their own GA line of classical guitars.
-It’s always an issue to think about when manufacturers claim only their own accessories can do the job for their main product.
+It’s always an issue to think about when manufacturers claim only their own accessories can do the job for their products.

-The argument here runs like: “Generic look alike cases designed to fit everything rarely fit anything right.
+The argument here runs like this: “Generic look-alike cases designed to fit everything rarely fit anything right.
 Only Ibanez cases and bags are made to fit the unique shape of Ibanez guitars and basses.
 If it doesn’t say Ibanez on the case, it isn’t an Ibanez.
 Accept no substitutes!”

 OK, so you’ve been warned.
 It appears to be a good gig bag, according to satisfied users.
-Not much mention is seen of it being a good and solid bag for air travel.
-Nor is there much mention if it fits models other Ibanez.
 It was specifically designed to hold the Ibanez Grand Concert style acoustic as a reliable gig bag.
 It has the usual storage section for stuff like tuners, spare strings and such.

 You can look at the specs and see if they work for a brand of guitar you have.
 But be sure to call and verify with the vendor in any case.
 The internal dimensions are: